 Gas Sensors types and mechanism

-There are various types of gas sensors, and it is important to select the most suitable gas sensor according to the gas to be measured and the application.
+There are various methods of gas sensors, and it is important to select the most suitable gas sensor according to the gas to be measured and the application.

-Typical gas sensor methods are non-dispersive infrared (NDIR : Non Dispersive InfraRed) method, semiconductor method, and electrochemical method.
+Typical gas sensor methods include a non-dispersive infrared (NDIR) method, a semiconductor method, and an electrochemical method.

 This section explains the principle of each gas sensor's detection methods and its advantages and disadvantages.